-(As an update to the post below, here’s an interesting excerpt yesterday in Scientific American about the widespread loss of student listening and attention skills due to the proliferation of information gadgets.
+(As an update to the post below, here’s an interesting excerpt from Scientific American about the widespread loss of student listening and attention skills due to the proliferation of information gadgets.
 The excerpt is from a just-released book, The Plateau Effect: Getting from Stuck to Success, by Bob Sullivan and Hugh Thompson.)

 I first came across Nicholas Carr’s book, The Shallows, nearly two-and-a-half years ago, in June of 2010, as I was piecing together the last chapter of my own book.
 When I say “came across,” I mean that I learned about Carr’s book via online publicity, scanned some of its content, and skimmed a few early reviews.
 Within a few computer clicks, I had grasped the book’s message (I thought) so confidently that I referenced it in Chapter 8 of my book, right there on page 186: